Statistics Explained

 Highlights

-In 2020, Israel was the only European Neighbourhood Policy-South country to record GDP per capita (per person) that was above the average level for the EU.
+Israel is the only European Neighbourhood Policy-South country to record GDP per inhabitant that is above the average level for the EU (Israel latest available data 2019; EU data 2021).

-This article is part of an online publication and provides data on economic statistics for nine of the countries that form the European Neighbourhood Policy-South (ENP-South) region —Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine [1] and Tunisia; no recent data are available for Syria.
+This article is part of an online publication.
+It provides data on economic statistics for nine of the countries that form the European Neighbourhood Policy-South (ENP-South) region —Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine [1] and Tunisia; no recent data are available for Syria.

 The article presents, among others, statistics on gross domestic product (GDP); GDP by expenditure components; gross value added at basic prices by economic sector; the index of consumer prices; the external balance of payments; and foreign direct investment (FDI).